 Take a Hiking Day Trip Above Cinque Terre from Genoa

-The villages of the Cinque Terre and the landscape aren’t just about taking photos of the gloriously coloured houses, although we seriously recommend that!
+The villages of the Cinque Terre and the landscape aren’t just about taking photos of the gloriously colored houses, although we seriously recommend that!
 Take a day trip from Genoa with a difference and join local experts off the beaten track.
-Hike high above the Cinque Terre and get great views, a seriously deep understanding of the landscape and local knowledge.
-You’ll walk through vineyards, pine forests and rural villages.
-This is a great opportunity to take a very different day trip Genoa.
+Hike high above the Cinque Terre and get great views, a seriously deep understanding of the landscape, and local knowledge.
+You’ll walk through vineyards, pine forests, and rural villages.
+This is a great opportunity to take a very different day trip to Genoa.

 - Take a hiking day trip from Genoa – check out your options here